bcgov/jag-spd-spice/spice-carla-sync-service/Readme.md

-# CARLA Sync #
+# SPICE-CARLA Sync #
 ------------

-The purpose of the CARLA Sync microservice is send and receive communications to the LCRB CARLA system.
+The purpose of the SPICE-CARLA Sync microservice is send and receive communications to the LCRB CARLA system.

 ## Development ##